thatbeautifuldream/dev/lecture-037/readme.md

 console.log(state); // NY
 ```

+## this keyword

+- The this keyword is used to refer to the current object.
+- We need to understand two environment variables:
+  - global object
+  - local object
+- Js can be used in two environments:
+  - Browser
+  - Node
+- In browser, the global object is window object.
+- In node, the global object is global object.

 ## Arrow Functions

 - Arrow functions are a new syntactic construct in JavaScript.
 - Arrow functions are a concise way to write function expressions.

+> (Will be discussed in the next section)